Tactician Corporation: 2004–2021: Tactician Online

 Tactician partnered in 2009 with Decision Data Resources to create their Research360 online product, utilizing the Tactician Online engine.
 In that same year, Tactician also partnered with Geographic Enterprises to create the GeoMetrx online product, which also used the Tactician Online interface, to target franchise territory analysis.

 In 2010, Deloitte Australia bought Pathfinder Solutions and incorporated it into the Deloitte Analytics division, where they became a reseller of the TacticianOne desktop software and solutions.
 Also in 2010, Tactician partnered with Synygy, a sales performance management solution provider, to offer Tactician's products and services for sales territory alignment.
 Additionally that year, Tactician partnered with Health Market Science (HMS) to become a Tactician reseller.
 Tactician would later develop the mapping portion, based on the Tactician Online engine, of the HMS product, MarketView, a healthcare practitioner and facility analysis service.

 In 2011, Tactician and Cogito Software NA, later named AlignOps LLC, entered into a partnership where they would resell Tactician products and territory optimization solutions.

 In April 2013, Tactician, in conjunction with Decision Data Resources (DDR) and the Texas Workforce Commission (TWC), in partnership with Texas A&M Engineering Extension Service (TEEX), released a branded version of the Tactician Online system, SitesOnTexas 2.0 (SOTv2.0), an online planning and business development tool for Texas government agencies.
 It is in use by all 28 of the Texas Workforce Boards, the Texas Governor's Office, and many Chambers of Commerce and higher education institutions.

+In 2018 Tactician Corporation and Giken Shoji International jointly managed and released a 64-bit conversion of the Tactician One GIS engine.